ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview-Rides.md

 ## Step 2: checking the times

-Since start and stop times are given for the ride, what is the point in providing the duration of the ride?
-You can calculate the duration from this two times, isn't it?
+Since start and stop times are given for the ride, what is the point in also including the duration of the ride in the data?
+You can calculate the duration from these two times, isn't it?
 Well ... it turns out that the duration calculated from the start and end times does not exactly match the given duration.
 Sometimes it is a few seconds short, sometimes a few seconds too long.

 I do not know why these durations are different, I recommend discussing this matter with the customer.
-For now it seems that it is not a good idea to throw away the given duration value to conserve space...
+For now it seems that it is _not_ a good idea to throw away the given duration value during data import to conserve space...